The Safest and Most Dangerous Places in College Station, TX: Crime Maps and Statistics

 Is College Station, TX Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US city.
-College Station ranks in the 51st percentile for safety, meaning it is safer than 51% of cities but less safe than 49%.
-This analysis applies only to College Station's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where College Station's combined rate is about the same as the norm.
+College Station sits in the 51st percentile, ahead of 51% of cities and behind 49%.
+The grade covers only College Station's official city boundaries.
 See the table below for nearby cities.

-The crime rate in College Station is 23.51 per 1,000 residents in the typical year.
-College Station Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in College Station varies by neighborhood - ranging from 1 in 27 in the northwest neighborhoods to 1 in 98 in the southeast.
+The overall crime rate in College Station is 23.51 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 27 in the northwest neighborhoods to 1 in 98 in the southeast.

-When looking at total crime counts (rather than per capita rates), the northwest parts of College Station, TX see the most incidents - about 1,908 per year.
-In contrast, the southwest part of the city has the fewest, with approximately 51 crimes annually.
+Counting total incidents instead of per-capita rates, the northwest parts of College Station, TX report the most crime, about 1,908 cases per year.
+The southwest part reports the fewest, around 51 per year.

 The Cost of Crime™ in College Station, TX

-The total projected cost of crime in College Station for 2025 is $75,076,364.
-This translates to approximately $443 per resident and $1,042 per household.
-On average, crime-related costs account for 1.5% of the median household income in College Station.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in College Station for 2025 is $75,076,364, about $443 per resident and $1,042 per household.
+That equals 1.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.4%